jrichardsz/lib-java-google-translate-text-to-speech/README.markdown

 // console output
 hi there

-// this  code converts the string to a sound
-Audio audio = Audio.getInstance();
+// this  code converts the string to a sound and plays Audio audio = Audio.getInstance();
 InputStream sound = audio.getAudio("Hello Richard","en");
 audio.play(sound);